Cluster expansion by transfer learning for phase stability predictions: Results and discussion

-(where \(\boldsymbol E^{\rm DFT}\) represents the DFT energies and \(\boldsymbol E^{\rm COMB3}\) is the energy calculated using COMB3 potential), a close correspondence is found between the DFT and COMB3 trends, suggesting that the ordering of the calculated COMB3 energies is qualitatively consistent with its DFT counterpart [Fig.~\ref{parity}(b)].
-In practice, the calculation of the rescaling factor is repeated for all the interatomic potentials in each iteration, allowing for the gradual improvement of the empirical trends with the progressive incorporation of newly available DFT energies.
-Thus, the interatomic potentials closely capture correlations between DFT energies, as systematically demonstrated in Figs.~S1 and S2 (SI).
+(where \(\boldsymbol \Delta E\) represents the DFT energies and \(\boldsymbol \Delta \tilde E\) is the energy calculated using the MLP/PBP empirical potential), a close correspondence is found between the DFT and empirical trends, suggesting that the ordering of the calculated empirical energies is qualitatively consistent with its DFT counterpart [Fig.~\ref{ml parity}(b)].
+In practice, the calculation of the rescaling factor is repeated for all the interatomic potentials at each iteration, allowing for the gradual improvement of the empirical trends with the progressive incorporation of new DFT energies.
+After few iterations, the rescaled potentials closely capture energy correlations.

-Next, a cluster expansion was parameterized, encompassing clusters up to the fourth order, with cutoff distances of 10 \AA\ for pairs, 7.5 \AA\ for triplets, and 5 \AA\ for quadruplets.
+Next, a cluster expansion was parameterized, incorporating clusters up to the fourth order, with cutoff distances of 10 \AA\ for pairs, 7.5 \AA\ for triplets, and 5 \AA\ for quadruplets.
 This cluster space was composed of a total of 130 parameters, distributed as follows: 1 zerolet, 1 singlet, 17 pairs, 76 triplets, and 35 quadruplets.
 To analyze how the performance of the approach is affected by increasing the number of DFT calculations in each iteration, we generated a learning curve by assessing the root mean squared error (RMSE) against a cluster expansion derived solely from DFT calculations.
 It should be mentioned that 370 out of the initial 413 structures were successfully converged during the DFT calculations.
 Structures that did not converge were excluded from our interatomic potentials database.